mseminatore/as09/README.md

 # Installing as09

-For Unix-like systems a shell script is provided that will install the as09 binary in the `/usr/bin/local` folder.
+For Unix-like systems a shell script is provided that will install a link to the as09 binary in the `/usr/bin/local` folder.
 You can invoke this using Make or by running the file links.sh directly.

 ```console
 % make install